 The ASUS PG27AQN is the best gaming monitor if you’re looking for a single display for competitive gaming and other use (office-related work, photo/video editing, AAA gaming, etc.).
+It’s not particularly good for HDR though.

 The ASUS ROG Swift PG27AQN is the first 1440p monitor with a refresh rate of 360Hz, which makes it the ideal display for those who enjoy both competitive and graphically-oriented games!